Kaizen-Gaming/ex_insights/README.md

 * When the application shuts down it will attempt to flush any remaining data.
 * If you are behind a firewall (usually happens in production deployments) make sure your network rules **allow HTTP POSTs to https://dc.services.visualstudio.com**
 * If requests to azure tracking services fail (network or server errors or bad requests) you will not be alerted.
-* `track_dependency` and `track_exception` decorators will try to `rescue`/`catch` any errors (and log those) and then reraise the error / exit as appropriate.
+* `track_dependency` and `track_exception` decorators will try to `rescue`/`catch` any errors (and log those) and then re-raise the error / exit as appropriate.
 This is a different (but hopefully working) approach than what the AppSignal guys do (a separate process monitoring crashes)